readthedocs/readthedocs.org/docs/tutorial/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can now proceed to make some basic configuration adjustments.
+Navigate back to the *project page*
-For that, click on the "⚙ Admin" button, which will open the Settings page.
+and click on the "⚙ Admin" button, which will open the Settings page.

 First of all, add the following text in the description: